 The fund’s grantmaking will be informed by all of Longview’s work, and therefore everyone in their team plays a role.
 The fund managers are:

 Longview Philanthropy aims to fund the most cost-effective organisations that fit within the fund’s mandate.
-Longview’s evaluation of cost effectiveness is informed by its past and ongoing work trying to find the most impactful longtermist organisations, as well as the work of other funders, such as Open Philanthropy and the FTX Future Fund.
+Longview’s evaluation of cost effectiveness is informed by its past and ongoing work trying to find the most impactful longtermist organisations, as well as the work of other funders, such as Open Philanthropy.

 Often, this will involve making grants to organisations where Longview’s team are especially involved (for example, having provided early funding, conducted thorough evaluations, or helped found the organisation).
 In other cases, Longview’s judgement of cost-effectiveness will be based on its judgement of evaluations done by other funders.